Commonwealth Prac Payments

 You will need to supply supporting documentation, depending on your eligibility criteria:

-• If applying under Criteria 1 (Commonwealth Income support payment):
+• If applying under Commonwealth Income support payment:

 A copy of your Centrelink Payment Details or Income Statement retrieved from Centrelink online services

-Evident that you have worked more than 60 hours over a continuous four week period.
-Acceptable documents include payroll summaries, time and wage slips, payslips, or for self employed applicants - client invoices, billing records or sole trader timesheets.
+Evidence that you have worked more than 60 hours over a continuous four-week period.
+Acceptable documents include payroll summaries, time and wage slips, payslips, or for self-employed applicants - client invoices, billing records or sole trader timesheets.

 Assessment/Re-assessment